-This wild rice stuffed acorn squash is vegan, gluten free, oil free, nightshade free and gives a substitute for nuts.
-This is a dish dish that almost anyone can eat and enjoy!
+Wild rice stuffed acorn squash is vegan, gluten-free, oil-free, nightshade-free and gives a substitute for nuts.

-- Acorn squash - Acorn squash is the perfect size for a main dish meal.
-Look for a squash that has no obvious blemishes and is mostly dark green (just a little orange remaining is ok).
-Picking a squash that is dark green ensures it was picked when ripe and will have a good flavor.
+- Acorn Squash is the perfect size for a main dish meal.
+It provides a sweet and nutty flavor, the ideal vessel for the wild rice stuffing.
+Look for a squash that has no apparent blemishes and is mostly dark green (just a little orange remaining is ok).
+Picking a squash that is dark green ensures it is picked when ripe and will have a good flavor.

-- Wild rice - You can use wild rice or a wild rice blend for this recipe.
+- Wild Rice offers a hearty and nutty base for the stuffing with robust flavor.
+You can use wild rice or a wild rice blend for this recipe.
 Adjust the cooking time according to package directions if you're using a blend.

-- Mushrooms - This adds a meaty texture to the stuffing.
+- Mushrooms add an earthy and meaty texture to the stuffing.
 White or cremini mushrooms both work well.
+If you aren’t a fan of mushrooms, vegan sausage would work great.

 How to Make Wild Rice Stuffed Acorn Squash